-■ Personalized URLs: Mailers will be able to create a unique URL for each piece, directing consumers to a web landing page designed specifically for them.
-Mailers can also use this link to identify landing page visitors.

-■ Variable images: Mailers will be able to have different images and messages come up for different prospects based on their IMb.
-This is a great way to better tailor offers and make ID ads even more effective.

-Business-to-Business ID: Currently, ID is only for consumer mail.
-The Postal Service is developing ways to bring the program to small business mailing as well.
+- Personalized URLs: Mailers will be able to create a unique URL for each piece, directing consumers to a web landing page designed specifically for them.
+Mailers can also use this link to identify landing page visitors. - Variable images: Mailers will be able to have different images and messages come up for different prospects based on their IMb.
+This is a great way to better tailor offers and make ID ads even more effective. - Business-to-Business ID: Currently, ID is only for consumer mail.
+The Postal Service is developing ways to bring the program to small business mailing as well. - Coupon service: ID will be adding the capability of providing coupons for consumers' mobile wallets. - More and more subscribers: USPS goal for 2019: 20 million.

-■ Improved reporting: Informed Delivery reporting will be delivered automatically, and updated on a regular basis, allowing more real-time analysis of campaigns.

-Coupon service: ID will be adding the capability of providing coupons for consumers' mobile wallets.

-■ More and more subscribers: USPS goal for 2019: 20 million.
 For 2020: 40 million!